Alex-Kent/Geo-Index/README.md

 # Geo::Index

-Geo::Index is a Perl module for creating in-memory geographic points indices.
+Geo::Index is a Perl module for creating in-memory geographic point indices.
 Once indexed, fast searches can be run.
 This module supports search by radius, by bounding box and by proximity.